DesignsEncoded/UnSQL/README.md

 It also converts the traditional callback based MySQL functions into the newer and advanced Promise based functions.

-Please note: This library is free to use commercially with attribution in the code.
-It is not an open source library.
+Please note: Current version is not ment for open public use, it is only ment to work with the Designs Encoded's custom architecture.
+Public version along with a proper wiki is under construction and will be available soon.